pherk/couchbase-simple/README.md

 `$ stack build`

-You can build and run tests:
+You can build and run tests and benchmarks:

 `$ stack test`

-You can also build and run benchmarks. defaultConnectInfo (Couchbase/Connection.hs) must be adapted for running successfully:

 `$ stack bench`

+defaultConnectInfo (Couchbase/Connection.hs) must be adapted for running successfully: